 Wizard Black Hole Build Guide for Challenge Rifts

-Meant to deal with the scaling difficulty of challenge rifts in Diablo Immortal, this build for the Wizard class aims to balance one's survivability, speed, and single-target damage with the help of the enemy control provided by theskill.
+Meant to deal with the scaling difficulty of challenge rifts in Diablo Immortal, this build for the Wizard class aims to balance one's survivability, speed, and single-target damage with the help of the enemy control provided by the Black Hole skill.

 Carefully balancing between survivability, single-target competence and massive AoE damage dealing, this build is meant to support the Wizard in the scaling difficulties of Challenge Rift attempts.
-The build takes full advantage of the massive, build-defining pull of, and follows it up with the signature Wizardly devastation of and .
+The build takes full advantage of the massive, build-defining pull of Black Hole, and follows it up with the signature Wizardly devastation of Meteor and Arcane Wind.

 If you are interested in approaching a different type of content, please see our other Wizard builds below.

-The core skill to grasp while playing the Wizard in Challenge Rifts is playing around thedelayed drop and its subsequent stun, and following it up with the dual charges of before the crowd control wears off, and without jeopardizing your safety.
-Try to form pulls of enemies rather than dealing with individual stragglers by taking potshots at smaller groups, drawing them into a bigger clump of monsters.
+The core skill to grasp while playing the Wizard in Challenge Rifts is playing around the Meteor delayed drop and its subsequent stun, and following it up with the dual charges of Arcane Wind before the crowd control wears off, and without jeopardizing your safety.
+Try to form pulls of enemies rather than dealing with individual stragglers by taking Magic Missile potshots at smaller groups, drawing them into a bigger clump of monsters.
 Of course, this becomes a balancing act with the progressively harder-hitting and sturdier enemies in Challenge Rifts, as you can just as easily overwhelm yourself.
-As you soften the pull with s, make a judgment call on its size and commit with a pull.
-Follow it up with right on top of the pull, and drop both charges of for maximum carnage.
-Rinse and repeat the process outlined above as you wait for the considerable cooldown of to wear off.
-On the Challenge Rift boss, becomes a significant factor in your success — as you spam all of your abilities and the Ultimate in a DPS race against the timer.
+As you soften the pull with Magic Missiles, make a judgment call on its size and commit with a Black Hole pull.
+Follow it up with Meteor right on top of the pull, and drop both charges of Arcane Wind for maximum carnage.
+Rinse and repeat the process outlined above as you wait for the considerable cooldown of Black Hole to wear off.
+On the Challenge Rift boss, Magic Missile becomes a significant factor in your success — as you spam all of your abilities and the Ultimate Ice Missile in a DPS race against the timer.

-Primary Skill:is a single-target-oriented Primary Attack that hits surprisingly hard for a basic ability, and will be able to whittle enemies down even as it is interwoven as a filler in your basic rotations.
-While the remainder of your skill lineup will mostly focus on AoE, is best used to chunk down priority targets, and should be cast in their proximity to ensure it homes in on the correct target.
-The Ultimate is decent and grows in value in content with scaling difficulty, i.e. Challenge Rifts and Raids.
+Primary Skill: Magic Missile is a single-target-oriented Primary Attack that hits surprisingly hard for a basic ability, and will be able to whittle enemies down even as it is interwoven as a filler in your basic rotations.
+While the remainder of your skill lineup will mostly focus on AoE, Magic Missile is best used to chunk down priority targets, and should be cast in their proximity to ensure it homes in on the correct target.
+The Ice Missile Ultimate is decent and grows in value in content with scaling difficulty, i.e. Challenge Rifts and Raids.

-AoE Damage Dealer 1:is one of the hardest-hitting skills at the Wizard's disposal, and the Burning ground effect it provides upon landing enables elemental synergies that further solidify its place in endgame builds.
-The momentary delay before the lands is part of the skillshot hurdle you need to overcome to master the skill, but with some practice and/or crowd control at your disposal (i.e. the pulling effect of ), nuking enemies from orbit becomes trivial. has several standout legendaries that enhance it, most notably which extends the radius of its devastating effect.
+AoE Damage Dealer 1: Meteor is one of the hardest-hitting skills at the Wizard's disposal, and the Burning ground effect it provides upon landing enables elemental synergies that further solidify its place in endgame builds.
+The momentary delay before the Meteor lands is part of the skillshot hurdle you need to overcome to master the skill, but with some practice and/or crowd control at your disposal (i.e. the pulling effect of Black Hole), nuking enemies from orbit becomes trivial.
+Meteor has several standout legendaries that enhance it, most notably Starcaller's Drapery which extends the radius of its devastating effect.

-AoE Damage Dealer 2:is one of the first AoE abilities available to Wizards, and is able to affect and crowd control enemies in a decently large, front-facing, cone-shaped area.
+AoE Damage Dealer 2: Arcane Wind is one of the first AoE abilities available to Wizards, and is able to affect and crowd control enemies in a decently large, front-facing, cone-shaped area.
 Unfortunately, it has an unwieldy charge-up mechanic baked into its base effect, making it undesirable to use in its default state.
-Thankfully, finds a strong cast of supporting legendaries, with a standout item in the face of — whose tornado-like alteration of the base effect and interaction with Burning ground effects (i.e. from ) propel it well into endgame viability.
+Thankfully, Arcane Wind finds a strong cast of supporting legendaries, with a standout item in the face of Windshaper — whose tornado-like alteration of the base effect and interaction with Burning ground effects (i.e. from Meteor) propel it well into endgame viability.

-Control:is one of the strongest utility additions you can make to your Wizard's arsenal.
-Its powerful monster-pulling effect more than makes up for the middling damage, serving as an excellent opener in battle and allowing the remainder of your AoE-oriented roster to shine as follow ups. sports several supporting legendaries, with a standout in the form of the generous radius increase from .
+Control: Black Hole is one of the strongest utility additions you can make to your Wizard's arsenal.
+Its powerful monster-pulling effect more than makes up for the middling damage, serving as an excellent opener in battle and allowing the remainder of your AoE-oriented roster to shine as follow ups.
+Black Hole sports several supporting legendaries, with a standout in the form of the generous radius increase from Cowl of the Abyss.

-- Alternative: If you are doing Challenge Rifts in a group and you already have a strong pull ability in the party, you can freely alternate this skill slot to another hard-hitting damage dealer, such as or .
-In soloing circumstances, you can consider keeping and replacing instead, but this leaves you very vulnerable to getting cornered; use this alteration at your own risk.
+- Alternative: If you are doing Challenge Rifts in a group and you already have a strong pull ability in the party, you can freely alternate this skill slot to another hard-hitting damage dealer, such as Ice Crystal or Scorch.
+In soloing circumstances, you can consider keeping Black Hole and replacing Teleport instead, but this leaves you very vulnerable to getting cornered; use this alteration at your own risk.

-Mobility:is the solitary movement skill available to Wizards, barring enhancing into a movement buff. is a staple to pretty much all endgame Wizard builds, and the heavier they lean into farming content, the more necessary its inclusion becomes.
-The skill sports a good amount of supporting legendaries — most notably and , which add an offense-oriented aspect to the skill and make it a surprisingly effective opener in battle.
+Mobility: Teleport is the solitary movement skill available to Wizards, barring The Siphon enhancing Lightning Nova into a movement buff.
+Teleport is a staple to pretty much all endgame Wizard builds, and the heavier they lean into farming content, the more necessary its inclusion becomes.
+The skill sports a good amount of supporting legendaries — most notably Riftdancer's Stride and Lyan's Resonant Wisdom, which add an offense-oriented aspect to the skill and make it a surprisingly effective opener in battle.

 Equipment is split into Primary (right side of character screen) and Secondary (left side).